davidguest/mail3/README.md

 5. make sure the web service endpoint you created in step 2 is referenced in line 77 of the AEK page
 6. change line 81 of the AEK page with the appropriate suffix for your users

 You may also wish to host your own versions of the icons or change the branding on the email page in the AEK.
-We don't have any plans to remove the icons from the University of Sussex folder on the CampusM server so you're welcome to use them as they're there :)
+But we don't have any plans to remove the icons from the University of Sussex folder on the CampusM server so you're welcome to use them for as long as they're there :)

+###Thanks
+Philip Riebold of UCL who suggested some useful amendments to make the PHP more widely compatible.